On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting: Uniqueness of weak solution

-This yields the desired estimate. \end{proof} As a direct application of Lemma \ref{L3.2}, we can estimate the mass outside of the effective domain when weak solution $f$ has a compact velocity support. \begin{corollary} Suppose that the initial datum $f^{\mathrm{in}} \in L^1(\mathbb{R}^{2d})$ satisfy
+As a direct application of Lemma \ref{L3.2}, we can estimate the mass outside of the effective region. \begin{corollary} Let $R_x(t)$ and $R_v(t)$ be nonnegative locally bounded functions. \begin{enumerate} \item Suppose that the initial datum $f^{\mathrm{in}} \in L^1(\mathbb{R}^{2d})$ satisfy

 and let $f$ be a global weak solution to \eqref{A-1}.
 Then we have